shashwatb14/CS-IA/README.md

 Before running, change file path of `SecretFile.key` in `Authentication.java` (lines `168` and `236`) as required.

-Still in early development stages.
+Very early development stages.
+This repository has been archived.
+Product will continue being developed in [this repository](https://github.com/shashwatb14/note-taker).